peppermintpatty5/pocket-youtube/README.md

 Simple webpage for hosting video library via HTTP

+## Prerequisites

+You will need the following tools, commonly referred to as LAMP.

+- Linux
+- Apache
+- MySQL
+- PHP :vomiting_face:

+> "This is the weapon of a web engineer.
+Not as clumsy or as random as Node.js.
+An elegant stack for a more civilized age." - *Ben Kenobi*

-## HTTP Server Configuration
+## Apache Configuration

-I use LAMP (Linux + Apache + MySQL + PHP) because it gets the job done.
-Even though PHP is awful, it beats dealing with Node.js and npm.
-Make sure you have LAMP installed if you want to try out this project.
-In principle, this should also work with HTTP servers besides Apache.
-You could also use a non-Linux operating system, but why would you ever do that? :penguin:

-The first step is to host your video library on Apache.
-Moving your entire video library into `/var/www/html` would be inconvenient and unnecessary.
-Apache can be configured to permit access to specific directories outside the document root.
+The first step is to host your video library on Apache, which can be configured to permit access to specific directories outside the document root.
 Add the following to `/etc/apache2/apache2.conf`.

 ```apache
 Alias "/videos" "/path/to/video/library"